 More generally, qui tam has come to stand for the parts of several laws which allow individuals to sue on behalf of the government.
 It is a special kind of law, because usually individuals do not have standing to represent the government.
-However, qui tam provisions have been made part of laws to allow individuals to file claims for securities fraud, tax fraud, and fraudulent commodities trading as well as for fraud against the government.
+However, qui tam provisions have been made part of laws to allow individuals to file claims for fraud against the government.
 Qui tam provisions are rare even in whistleblower reward law.
 They are not part of the Securities and Exchange Commission whistleblower program or CFTC or IRS whistleblower laws, even though whistleblowers can file information with those agencies and obtain a reward.
 It is an added right that is part of the State and Federal False Claims Acts to bring an underlying case of fraud into court.

 The following states have False Claims Act laws which allow a whistleblower to sue for virtually any kind of fraud committed against that state: California, Delaware, District of Columbia, Delaware, Florida, Hawaii, Illinois, Indiana, Massachusetts Minnesota, Montana, Nevada New Jersey New Mexico, New York, North Carolina, Oklahoma, Rhode Island, Tennessee, and Virginia.
-States with False Claims Act laws more limited to state health care programs or Medicaid fraud cases include: Colorado, Connecticut, Georgia, Iowa, Louisiana, Maryland, Michigan, Texas, Washington and Wisconsin.
+States with False Claims Act laws more limited to state health care programs or Medicaid fraud cases include: Colorado, Connecticut, Georgia, Iowa, Louisiana, Maryland, Michigan, Texas, and Washington.

 The laws are evolving and in many cases getting stronger.
 Additional jurisdictions have added similar laws including Chicago and New York City and these laws are changing and evolving.
-A whistleblower with a case should check with an attorney to check if it involves federal or state False Claims law, or perhaps both and re-check incase there have been any changes to these laws which postdate this information.
+A whistleblower with a case should check with an attorney to see if it involves federal or state False Claims law, or perhaps both and re-check incase there have been any changes to these laws which postdate this information.
 Depending on the facts of the fraud case involved, it may be possible to sue under federal and under a particular state law at the same time.